meilisearch/documentation/guides/introduction/quick_start_guide.md

 ::::

 [Environment variables and flags](/guides/advanced_guides/installation.md#environment-variables-and-flags) can be set before and on launch.
-With them, you can, among other things, add the **master key** or set the **port**.
+Among other things, you can use them to add the **master key** or set the **port**.

 ### Communicate with MeiliSearch

-Now that our MeiliSearch server is up and running, we will be able to communicate with it.
+Now that your MeiliSearch server is up and running, you should be able to communicate with it.

-This is done through a [RESTFul API](/references/README.md) or one of our [SDKs](/resources/sdks.md).
+Communication to the server is done through a [RESTFul API](/references/README.md) or one of our [SDKs](/resources/sdks.md).

 ## Create your Index

-In MeiliSearch, the information is subdivided into indexes.
+In MeiliSearch, the information is subdivided into indices.
 Each [index](/guides/main_concepts/indexes.md) contains a data structure and the associated documents.
-The indexes can be imagined as SQL tables.
-But you won't need to define the table because MeiliSearch is <glossary word="schemaless"/>.
+Indices can be imagined as SQL tables.
+Since MeiliSearch is <glossary word="schemaless"/>, there's no need to define any attributes or data type when creating a table.
-In order to be able to store our documents in an index, we have to create one first.
+In order to be able to store your documents in an index, you have to create one first.

 :::: tabs